Joining at 11+

 Does it matter where my daughter sits the examination?

-It does not matter where your daughter takes the ISEB Pre-Test – she will not be disadvantaged in any way by not taking the test at Channing.
-The date by which the ISEB test must be completed is 10 December 2021.
-If you have applied to several schools who have the ISEB Common Pre-Test for their entrance process your daughter only needs to sit the test once.
-The set of results produced from the ISEB Common Pre-Test will be shared with all the schools who have registered that candidate.
-Our Admissions department will be in touch with you to ascertain where and when your daughter will be taking the ISEB Common Pre-Test after we have received your application.
+It does not matter where your daughter takes the test – she will not be disadvantaged in any way by not taking the test at Channing.
+If you have applied to several schools who have the London 11+ Consortium test for their entrance process your daughter only needs to sit the test once.
+The set of results produced will be shared with all the schools who have registered that candidate.
+Our Admissions department will be in touch with you to ascertain where and when your daughter will be taking the test after we have received your application.
 Please ensure you submit an application to Channing even if your daughter is sitting the exam at a different school so that we are able to access her results.

 Will sample papers be provided?